2025–26 Lowland Football League

-The 2025–26 Scottish Lowland Football League (known as the Park's Motor Group Scottish Lowland Football League for sponsorship reasons) is the 13th season of the Lowland Football League, part of the fifth tier of the Scottish football pyramid system.
+The 2025–26 Scottish Lowland Football League (known as the Park's Motor Group Scottish Lowland Football League for sponsorship reasons) was the 13th season of the Lowland Football League, part of the fifth tier of the Scottish football pyramid system.
+East Kilbride were the reigning champions but were unable to defend their title following their promotion to Scottish League Two.

-This is the final season in the league's current format before the league splitting into Lowland League East and Lowland League West ahead of season 2026–27, with no relegation taking place this season irrespective of results.
+This was the final season in the league's current format before the league splits into Lowland League East and Lowland League West ahead of season 2026–27, with no relegation taking place this season irrespective of results.

-East Kilbride are the reigning champions but are unable to defend their title following their promotion to Scottish League Two.
+Three teams went into the final round of matches with a chance of winning the league – Linlithgow Rose, Clydebank and Bonnyrigg Rose.
+Linlithgow Rose's 2–1 win over Bonnyrigg Rose ensured they won the title by two points over Clydebank, having won eleven out of their last twelve games.
+However, they were ineligible for the Pyramid play-off due to not possessing a bronze SFA club licence.

 Teams

 Bonnyrigg Rose became the fifth club to join the league from the SPFL and the first of the promoted clubs to rejoin the league via relegation, having lost the previous season's League Two play-off against East Kilbride.